Last Updated: 08/23/2024 - 11:21

 Formatting Text

 Alignment is left justified and should remain.
 If you do center align headers or labels, maintain consistency throughout your section or site by following the same "look and feel."
-If you would like to format the text to use Produkt instead of Avenir, select "Serif" Paragraph style for any small, medium, or large format.
+If you would like to format the text to use Produkt instead of Nunito Sans, select "Serif" Paragraph style for any small, medium, or large format.
 Produkt will not work for a regular H2 or H3 heading.
 Checkout some examples of formatted text on the Styleguide page.

 Tables